Building a Condominium Building

 • The premium for high quality - $75 - $200

-Most construction buildings in Toronto, especially in the Downtown area is over 40 storeys.
+Most construction buildings in Toronto, especially in the Downtown area, are over 40 storeys.
 So, how is the cost of condos in the Downtown area for pre-construction condos over $1,000 per square foot?
 When it simply comes to hard costs, the prices are going over $330 per square foot, and the cost of premium quality is extra.

 Soft Costs

 First of all, you might be wondering what are soft costs?
-Soft costs are the price of anything that excludes the cost to acquire the site and the price for construction.
-For example, sales and marketing, commissions to realtors, architectural, permitting, zoning, legal, etc.
+Soft costs are the price of anything that excludes the cost of acquiring the site and the price for construction.
+For example, sales and marketing, commissions to realtors, architecture, permitting, zoning, legal, etc.

 For a one-bedroom apartment, the cost of development is $17,644 per unit.